Michael Thwaites: Naval and intelligence career

 Thwaites joined the Royal Naval Volunteer Reserve and was an officer in World War II.
 In 1999 he published Atlantic Odyssey, an account of his war service on anti-submarine escort naval trawlers and an armed whaler.
 After the war he returned to Oxford to complete his studies, graduating MA B Litt, then returned to Australia, becoming a lecturer in English at the University of Melbourne in 1947.

 Despite having no background in intelligence work, Thwaites was recruited in 1950 to the Australian Security Intelligence Organisation (ASIO) by its director-general Charles Spry.
 Unlike the British tradition of university recruitment, in 1950 almost all ASIO staff were from military intelligence and police operational backgrounds, and Spry had been encouraged to recruit senior staff with higher educational credentials.
 Thwaites proved to be a highly competent intelligence officer and encouraged more analytical recruitment policies.
 Despite some outside criticism that ASIO staff was an "old boys' club" (perhaps based on the assumption that ASIO was modelled on MI5), military and police backgrounds dominated ASIO staffing into the 1970s and Thwaites eventually resigned believing that the analytical resources were undervalued.

 In 1954 Thwaites played a leading role in the defection of the Soviet diplomat Vladimir Petrov to Australia, which led to the celebrated Petrov Affair.
 When Petrov first defected it was Thwaites who debriefed him, and he later spent 18 months with Vladimir and Evdokia Petrov at an ASIO "safe house" in Sydney, helping them write their life stories in the book "Empire of Fear".

 Thwaites always insisted that the timing of Petrov's defection was determined by Petrov, and was not orchestrated to coincide with the 1954 federal election, as the Labor Party leader, Dr H. V. Evatt said at the time and as many people in Australia continued for many years to believe.
 He also maintained that Petrov was a genuinely important source of intelligence in the Cold War context, revealing the names of about 600 Soviet operatives around the world.
 Thwaites recorded his part in these events in Truth Will Out: ASIO and the Petrovs.
 He also ghost-wrote the Petrovs' book Empire of Fear.

 Literary life and career

 Thwaites left ASIO in 1971 to become Assistant Parliamentary Librarian.
 This position enabled him to devote more time to poetry, which was always his first love.
 His best known poems include The Jervis Bay, The Prophetic Hour, and Message to My Grandson.
-His collected poems spanning 1932 to 2004 were published as Unfinished Journey which won the 2005 ACT Writing and Publishing Awards for poetry.
+His collected poems spanning 1932 to 2004 were published as Unfinished Journey, which won the 2005 ACT Writing and Publishing Awards for poetry.
 With his wife Honor, he wrote the patriotic hymn For Australia, to a tune by Henry Purcell.
-The contents of Unfinished Journey were republished with some minor changes in a hardback volume titled "The Singing Light", on the occasion of Michael Thwaites's centenary in 2015.
+Unfinished Journey was republished with some minor changes in a hardback volume titled The Singing Light on the occasion of Michael Thwaites's centenary in 2015.
 His poetry is also available on the website www.thwaites.com.au which is maintained by the Michael and Honor Thwaites Heritage Association.